Alexander Ramsey: Governor of Minnesota

 Ramsey called for the killing or removal of the Mdewakanton and Wahpekute Dakota from the state of Minnesota during the Dakota War of 1862.
 After pressing the Dakota to sell their land, he and other officials stole from the Dakota's annuities.
 In response, some of the Dakota attacked American settlements, resulting in the death of at least 800 civilian men, women and children, and the displacement of thousands more.
 When the Fond du Lac band of Chippewa learned of the uprising they sent a letter to Ramsey to forward to President Lincoln offering to fight the Sioux dated September 6, 1862.

-A few days later on September 9 Ramsey addressed the state legislature proclaiming: "The Sioux Indians of Minnesota must be exterminated or driven forever beyond the borders of the State," which he justified by citing various outrages against the settlers and violations of their treaties.
+On September 9, Ramsey addressed the state legislature proclaiming, "The Sioux Indians of Minnesota must be exterminated or driven forever beyond the borders of the State", which he justified by citing various outrages against the settlers and violations of their treaties.
 In the north the Chippewa/Ojibwa were having problems with their Indian agent stealing from them.
 Gov. Ramsey lead a legislative commission to the Crow Wing agency to address their issues.
 There 10 chiefs of the Leech Lake and Mississippi bands laid out their concerns and offered to fight the Sioux for the government.
 The commission liked their offer and Gov. Ramsey invited the leaders of 22 bands of Ojibwa to St. Paul.
 They came on September 23 waving the America flag thinking their offers had been accepted.
 Ramsey had to instruct them that Major General Pope would not accept their service on the grounds that it would not be good public policy.
 However, they would be contacted if they were needed.
 In 1863, in response to continued raids on settlers, he authorized a bounty for the scalps of Dakota males.

+In January of 1863, Ramsey was elected as senator.
+He remained as governor until it was announced that Republican Stephen Miller had won the 1863 Minnesota gubernatorial election.
+He resigned the following day to leave for the senate, leaving Lieutenant Governor Henry Adoniram Swift as Governor until Miller's inauguration.